sap-tutorials/sap-build-process-automation/tutorials/spa-order-management-int-2-automation/spa-order-management-int-2-automation.md

     <!-- border -->![028](images/028.png)

-2. Click on the **Start Screen** step.
+2. Click on the **Start Web Page** step.
 There is no need to modify anything however if you want, here you can change the default web browser application.
 Select only chromium web browsers (Chrome or Microsoft Edge).

     <!-- border -->![029](images/029.png)

-3. Click on the **Browse Orders** and Click **Define Screen Activities**.
+3. Click on the **Browse Orders** and choose **Define Screen Activities**.

     <!-- border -->![030](images/030.png)

 4. To make your automation more robust, you must be sure that the screen is fully loaded.
-   Search for the **Wait (Screen)** activity, and drag and drop it after the **Start Screen** activity.
-The SAP Build Process Automation will wait until the screen is fully loaded.
+   Search for the **Wait (Screen)** activity, and drag and drop it after the **Start Web Page** activity.
+SAP Build Process Automation will wait until the screen is fully loaded.

     <!-- border -->![031](images/031.png)

     <!-- border -->![032](images/032.png)

-5. Additionally, The SAP Build Process Automation must wait to ensure that the search box loads as well.
+5. Additionally, SAP Build Process Automation must wait to ensure that the search box loads as well.
 Search for the **Wait (Element)** activity.
    You have two options on how to add it to your automation.
 Check them and apply the one you prefer.

 **OPTION 1**: Drag and drop the **Wait (Element)** activity on the search box.
 Make sure the cursor changes to **+** before releasing.
 The step is added as the last one.
 Move it just after the **Wait (Screen)** step.